tungle2709/SyllaBuddy/README.md

   http://localhost:4000

-Usage
-Upload a Syllabus
-Navigate to the homepage (index.html).
+### Usage:

-Upload a PDF syllabus file using the upload form.
+-   Upload a PDF syllabus file using the upload form.

-Wait for the system to process the file.
+-   Wait for the system to process the file.
 Once completed, you will be redirected to the Assignment Schedule page.

-View Assignment Schedule
+-   View Assignment Schedule

-The Assignment Schedule page (result.html) displays a table of assignments, quizzes, exams, and other tasks for each course.
+-   The Assignment Schedule page (result.html) displays a table of assignments, quizzes, exams, and other tasks for each course.

-View Upcoming Tasks
+-   View Upcoming Tasks

-The Upcoming Tasks page (upcoming.html) groups tasks by week and displays them in chronological order.
+-   The Upcoming Tasks page groups tasks by week and displays them in chronological order.

-Edit and Save
+-   Edit and Save

-On the Assignment Schedule page, you can edit assignment details directly in the table and save changes.
+-   On the Assignment Schedule page, you can edit assignment details directly in the table and save changes

-File Upload Requirements
+***File Upload Requirements:
 Supported File Types: PDF
 File Size Limit: 10 MB

 Content Requirements: The syllabus should include clear course names, assignment descriptions, due dates, and weights.